raduSa/LetsGoGambling/README.md

 \end{pmatrix}
 $$

+Certainty Equivalent (CE) provides a way to compare different bets.
+The bet with the highest CE is the one you want to make, unless all bets have a negative CE in which case you should not bet at all.
+For a typical hand of blackjack, the amount you expect to win, on average, is some advantage "a" times the amount bet with a variance equal to some value "u" times the square of the amount bet.
+To maximize the CE you must maximize

+$$CE = ba – (b^2)u / 2kB$$

+where "b" is the size of the bet.
+A very little calculus shows that this is maximized when

+$$b = akB / u$$

+if "a" is positive.
+(If "a" is not positive you should bet as little as possible.)
+A quick calculation shows that your CE will be negative if you bet more than twice your optimal bet.
+It is better not to bet than to bet more than twice the optimal amount.
+Also notice that for an optimal bet the CE is precisely half the expected winnings, E.
+This will be discussed in more detail below.

 So in this case we will use Ev / Var to choose our bet percentage as it is a good approxmiation.